 25. “Some of the biggest Drys in the country buy from me and have for years, so let’s stop kidding.” — Al Capone

-27. “You accomplish more with a smile, a handshake, and a gun than you do with just a smile and a handshake.” — Al Capone
+27. “You can go a long way with a smile.
+You can go a lot farther with a smile and a gun.” ― Al Capone

 34. “Don’t let anybody kid you into thinking I can be run out of town.
 I haven’t run yet and I’m not going to.” — Al Capone

-37. “Every time a boy falls off a tricycle, every time a black cat has gray kittens, every time someone stubs a toe, every time there’s a murder or a fire or the marines land in Nicaragua, the police and the newspapers holler ‘get Capone.” — Al Capone
+35. “Every time a boy falls off a tricycle, every time a black cat has gray kittens, every time someone stubs a toe, every time there’s a murder or a fire or the marines land in Nicaragua, the police and the newspapers holler, ‘Get Capone.’” — Al Capone

 Why was he called Scarface?